ikeazx1/minecraft-gamble-rigger-mod/README.md

 📦 Installation
 Install Minecraft Forge / Fabric (depending on your build)

-Download the latest release from the Releases page
+Download the latest release

 Drop the .jar file into your mods folder

-Launch Minecraft
+Launch Minecraft!